When to Sell Stocks: The ONLY 5 Reasons To Sell (EVER)

 Savvy investors will often set a target price when they buy a stock.
 This is the figure that they would be happy to sell the stock for.

-Another good time to sell a stock is when you reach a money goal.
+Another good time to sell a stock is when you reach a personal savings goal.

 For example, “I’m going to invest for a dream vacation to Thailand.
 I don’t need to take the trip any time soon, so I’ll just put $100/month into my investing account.”

-The great thing about this is that the money will compound and grow with a higher interest rate if you invest it into a diversified index like the S&P 500.
-The average savings account offers 0.06% APY — whereas the S&P 500 returns around 8% each year.
+The great thing about this is that the money will compound and grow with a higher interest rate if you invest it in a diversified index like the S&P 500.
+The average savings account offers 0.06% APY, whereas the S&P 500 returns around 8% each year on average.
 So for savings goals that are further into the future, there’s nothing wrong with “saving” in an investment account.

 If you’ve invested money for a longer-term goal and you’ve achieved it, sell and don’t think twice.
 That’s a great investing success, and you should use the money for whatever your original goal was.
 You earned it, after all.

 3. The Stock’s Valuation is High

 The stock market can be unpredictable; just take the madness of GameStop, for instance.

 Sometimes the stock market will overvalue the stock and set a market price that doesn’t seem to correspond to the expected earnings of the company.

 Similarly, if the earnings expectation of the company dips but the stock price doesn’t, it’s probably a matter of time before the stock decreases too.